maxrworsley/FederatedLearningProject/README.md

 This repo contains the Server, Node and middleware code for the Federated Learning Project.

-Requirements for running:
+In order to run the components:
-- docker
+- Ensure docker is installed
-- environment containing tensorflow, pandas, numpy, matplotlib
+- Install server requirements.txt to a virtual environment

-In order to run the components, insert the data into a top level /data/ folder.
-Then run build_nodes.py.\
+- Insert the data into a top level /data/ folder.
-Following the completion of the script, run the server, then run the launch_nodes script.
+- Run build_nodes.py.
+- Run the server using the configured virtual environment.
 Ensure that the server is waiting for the correct number of nodes.
+- Run the launch_nodes.sh script.

 Brief description of components:
 - FLM (Middleware): This middleware is built on top of python sockets with pickle and custom serialisation.
 It is designed for use with the MessageDefinitions found inside.